-Consult with your local attorney and the applicable Georgia Municipal Association (GMA) or Association of County Commissioners of Georgia (ACCG) web pages regarding the passage of Immigration Reform legislation enacted by Georgia's General Assembly prior to undertaking a Community Development Block Grant (CDBG) project.
-Because these are state laws, they apply to local governments whether or not a CDBG project is being undertaken.
+Consult with your local attorney and the applicable Georgia Municipal Association (GMA) or Association of County Commissioners of Georgia (ACCG) web pages regarding the passage of Immigration Reform legislation enacted by Georgia's General Assembly prior to undertaking a Community Development Block Grant Mitigation (CDBG-MIT) project.
+Because these are state laws, they apply to local governments whether or not a CDBG-MIT project is being undertaken.
 As such, the laws have broad applicability to local government undertakings and reviewing these laws with your attorney is an appropriate first step in order to ensure compliance.

-CDBG Recipients and Illegal Immigration Reform and Enforcement related laws
+2.6a CDBG-MIT Recipients and Illegal Immigration Reform and Enforcement related laws

-Georgia Immigration Reform laws may impact local government CDBG projects.
-Because DCA is not the state agency charged with enforcement of these laws, we monitor them on a limited basis primarily to alert local governments to their implications for their CDBG projects.
-See the Sections below regarding monitoring.
-Note that the Georgia Department of Audits and Accounts (DOAA) is the primary enforcement agency for these laws and that DOAA has the responsibility for auditing compliance, regardless of whether the project or activity is funded with CDBG dollars.
-In addition, because DCA has only a limited role in monitoring the implementation of these laws, DCA strongly encourages communities to consult primary resources for addressing these laws' requirements.
-Primary resources include: 1) your local government attorney; 2) the Department of Audits and Accounts; 3) the Department of Law; 4) either the Georgia Municipal Association (GMA) or the Association of County Commissioners Georgia (ACCG).
+Georgia Immigration Reform laws may impact local government CDBG-MIT activities.
+Because DCA is not the state agency charged with enforcement of these laws, we monitor them on a limited basis primarily to alert local governments to their implications for their CDBG-funded activities (See the Sections below regarding monitoring).
+Note that the Georgia Department of Audits and Accounts (DOAA) is the primary enforcement agency for these laws and that DOAA has the responsibility for auditing compliance, regardless of whether the project or activity is funded with CDBG-MIT dollars.
+In addition, because DCA has only a limited role in monitoring the implementation of these laws, DCA strongly encourages communities to consult with primary resources for addressing these laws' requirements.

+Primary resources include:

+- The local government attorney;

+- The Department of Audits and Accounts;

+- The Department of Law;

+- Either the Georgia Municipal Association (GMA) or the Association of County Commissioners Georgia (ACCG).

 Links are provided below to these sources in the Section entitled Link to CDBG Monitoring Forms for HB 87 and HB 2.

-Summary of O.C.G.A.
-13-10-90 and 91
+2.6b Summary of O.C.G.A 13-10-90 through 91

-There are two parts of this law that impact CDBG Recipients: (1) This law requires all public employers to participate in the federal work authorization program (E-verify) to verify the employment eligibility of all newly hired employees.
-(2) This law also requires local governments to obtain affidavits from their contractors and subcontractors to verify participation in the E-verify system for their newly hired employees.
+There are two parts of this law that impact CDBG-MIT Recipients:

+- 1. This law requires all public employers to participate in the federal work authorization program (Everify) to verify the employment eligibility of all newly hired employees. - 2.
+This law also requires local governments to obtain affidavits from their contractors and subcontractors to verify participation in the E- verify system for their newly hired employees.